hanmacrad2/FCNs_GCNs_classify_fmri/README.md

 ## Fully Connected & Graphical Neural Networks to Classify Fmri Movie Data
 > Application of Fully Connected Neural Networks (FCNs) & Graphical Convolutional Neural Networks (GCNs) using pytorch to fmri movie data.

+*This work was carried out with Prof Rhodri Cusack of the [Cusack lab]() at the Trinity Centre of Neuroscience, Trinity College Dublin()

 - [Overview](#overview)
 - [Introduction](#Introduction)
   * [Data](#data)